 Excessive Flow Causing Loss

-In addition to any Daily Overrun Charge, Hourly Overrun Charge, Over-Flow Charge and/or amount under section 3.4(a) it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges which First Gas may be required to waive or rebate as a result) up to the Capped Amounts.
-First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
-The Interconnected Party shall:
+In addition to any Daily Overrun Charge, Hourly Overrun Charge, Over-Flow Charge, Peaking Charge and/or amount payable under section 3.4(a), the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily Overrun, Over-Flow or Excess Peaking (where that Loss shall include any interconnection fees or charges, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate as a result) up to the Capped Amounts.
+First Gas shall mitigate its Loss to the fullest extent reasonably practicable.

-not be relieved of liability under the indemnity in this section 11.12; and

-be deemed not to have acted as a Reasonable and Prudent Operator,

-if its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared.

-Credits Receivable as an OBA Party
+Balancing Gas Credits Receivable as an OBA Party

-If it is also an OBA Party, First Gas will credit the Interconnected Party in accordance with the Code:

-any Balancing Gas Credits due to it;
+If the Interconnected Party is an OBA Party in respect of a Delivery Point, First Gas will credit the Interconnected Party in respect of such Delivery Point in accordance with the Code any Balancing Gas Credits due to it.

-a share of the total incentive charges payable by all Delivery Point OBA Parties in respect of the previous Month, equal to:

-TICOBDP × MQIP ÷ ∑MQOBDP

-where:

-TICOBDP is the total of Daily Overrun Charges, Daily Underrun Charges and Hourly Overrun Charges payable by all OBA Parties at Delivery Points that Month;

-MQIP is the aggregate of the metered quantities for that Month of all Delivery Points under this Agreement at which an OBA applies; and

-∑MQOBDP is the aggregate of the metered quantities for that Month of all Delivery Points at which an OBA applies; and

-a share of the total Excess Running Mismatch Charges payable by all Delivery Point OBA Parties in respect of the previous Month, equal to:

-ERMCOBDP × MQIP ÷ ∑MQOBDP

-where:

-ERMCOBDP is the aggregate of the charges for Negative ERM and Positive ERM payable by all OBA Parties at Delivery Points that Month; and

-MQIP and ∑MQOBDP each have the same meaning as in this section 11.13(b).

 invoicing and payment

 Timing